matthewww/cloud-lab-chronicles/README.md

 # Cloud Lab Chronicles
-My goal is to complete 100 days of cloud labs, with a robotics and IOT flavour when it makes sense.
-Most likely the labs will be mainly in AWS.
+My goal here is to complete 100 days of cloud labs, with a robotics and IOT flavour when it makes sense.
+The labs will most likely be mainly in AWS.

 The main objective is to gain practical experience to suppliment theory as I travel on the [AWS Architecture Certification Path](https://d1.awsstatic.com/training-and-certification/docs/AWS_certification_paths.pdf).
 - ✅[AWS Cloud Practitioner (CLF-C02)](https://aws.amazon.com/certification/certified-cloud-practitioner/)